Sea urchins: “ocean’s butter” on the rise

 But as Australia has become more multicultural, Aussies have become more adventurous in their food choices.
 Sea urchins are now found on the menus of top restaurants around the country, and seafood-loving foodies in lockdown have also been experimenting with the spiky marine creature.
 What’s got everyone searchin’ for urchin?
-Hidden inside that scary exterior, sea urchins contain delicate and delicious tongues of roe, which are so rich and creamy, some have dubbed it the “ocean’s butter” or “truffles of the sea”.
+Hidden inside that scary exterior, sea urchins contain delicate and delicious tongues of roe.
+These are so rich and creamy, some have dubbed it the “ocean’s butter” or “truffles of the sea”.

 “It’s creamy and sweet,” Stollznow says.
 “Just briny enough to be savoury, but almost alarmingly sweet and creamy.
 If it’s your first taste, you’ll be surprised at that richness.
 I also find the redder the tinge of the roe, the sweeter the urchin tends to be.”

-Experts like Finn can tell by touch if an urchin is ripe for harvesting: “You can actually pick one up and feel it,” he says.
+Experts like Finn can tell by touch if an urchin is ripe for harvesting.
+“You can actually pick one up and feel it,” he says.
 “You can feel the denseness in the shellfish and feel that there’s roe in them.
 Or if you open them up and have a look and see the quality is good, then you can continue to harvest from that area.”

 “There are so many more urchins available now than there used to be.
-But one of the problems with some sea urchins is that not all of them are harvestable – some of them don’t have good quality roe development because they don’t have enough food.
+But one of the problems with some sea urchins is that not all of them are harvestable.
+Some of them don’t have good quality roe development because they don’t have enough food.
 It’s only the ones that live on that nice seaweed that develop that quality roe.”

 So how do you eat a sea urchin?
 While it’s delicious spread on some crusty bread with a little quality butter, both Finn and Stollznow rave about using sea urchin roe with pasta.

 “First I sweat off garlic and onion in some butter and olive oil,” Stollznow says.
-“When it goes golden and sweet, I throw in the tongues of roe – about one urchin per person does the job.
+“When it goes golden and sweet, I throw in the tongues of roe.
+About one urchin per person does the job.
 You mash it up with a spoon and it turns into a smooth, uniform liquid that coats the garlic and onion and imparts that creamy, sweet, sea-briny base note.